Cruciate ligament rupture in dog

 02

-In this section, we will go over how a veterinarian can clearly diagnose canine cruciate ligament rupture.
+In this section, we will discuss how a veterinarian can clearly diagnose a cruciate ligament rupture in a dog.

 03